bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 deep learning to get a head start in metadata generation for newly digitized or created materials, and how we could improve discovery without any human generated metadata.

-It also highlights the importance of systems integrations in supporting usage of machine learning.
-For each part of this example, we're using a different approach in how we're generating the data.
-These approaches used in deep learning pipelines can create new capabilities in our services.

 ---